Paul Copley: Career

 On 13 February 2006, Copley appeared as an angry hostage-taker in an episode of the crime drama Life on Mars.
-Copley appeared in the TV Soap Coronation Street on 8 August 2007, portraying a character called Ivor Priestley, and in the TV adaptation of The Worst Witch by Jill Murphy, as wizard and former-frog Algernon Rowan-Webb.
+Copley appeared in the TV Soap Coronation Street on 8 August 2007, portraying a character called Ivor Priestley, and as wizard and former-frog Algernon Rowan-Webb in Jill Murphy's TV adaptation of The Worst Witch.

 From 1998 to 2003, Copley played Mathews in the Meridian Television series Hornblower.
 He appeared as Clement MacDonald in Children of Earth, the third series of BBC One show Torchwood, in 2009.
 The following year, he was seen in episodes of BBC One shows Casualty and Survivors.
 From 2011 to 2015 he appeared as Mr. Mason, father of William Mason, in 16 episodes of Downton Abbey; in 2012, he played Alan in the television series White Heat.

 Between 2012 and 2020 he played Harry in 5 seasons of the TV series Last Tango in Halifax.
 In 2014 he played the part of Malcolm Kenrich in the episode "On Harbour Street" of the TV series Vera.

 In 2014 he narrated the Channel 5 programme The Railway – First Great Western of which there are 12 episodes.
 He also features as the father in Tom Wrigglesworth's Hang-Ups, a comedy on BBC Radio 4.

-In 2016, he appeared in the BBC series The Coroner episode 2.4 "The Beast of Lighthaven" as John Roxwell.
+In 2016, he appeared in episode 2.4 "The Beast of Lighthaven" as John Roxwell in the BBC series The Coroner.

-In 2017, Copley appeared in Jimmy McGovern's acclaimed series Broken, Red Production Company's Trust Me, and in episode 5 of Doc Martin he played the eccentric Walter O'Donnell.
+In 2017, Copley appeared in Jimmy McGovern's acclaimed series Broken, Red Production Company's Trust Me, and played the eccentric Walter O'Donnell in episode 5 of Doc Martin.
 He also took part in What Does an Idea Sound Like promoting the Veterans Work Campaign and narrated A Celebrity Taste of Italy for Channel 5.

 In 2018, he played the role of Charlie Rainbird in the short film Thousand Yesterdays, currently in post production, and continues to voice Morrisons advertisements on radio and television in the UK.
 Additionally in 2018, Copley played Charity Dingle's father Obadiah in Emmerdale.

 On 7 February 2019, he made his first appearance as Leonard (Jill Archer's new love interest) in the BBC radio 4 soap opera The Archers.